-The CVSO Act is supported by the National Association of County Veterans Service Officers (NACVSO), National Association of Counties (NACo), National Association of State Departments of Veterans Affairs (NASDVA), VA, Disabled American Veterans (DAV), Military Officers Association of America (MOAA), Wounded Warrior Project (WWP), Syracuse Institute for Military and Veteran Families, Military Veterans Advocacy, Fleet Reserve Association, and Veterans Education Project, and several counties and state CVSO associations.
+The CVSO Act is supported by the National Association of County Veterans Service Officers (NACVSO), National Association of Counties (NACo), National Association of State Departments of Veterans Affairs (NASDVA), and several counties and state CVSO associations.
 Sens.
 Baldwin (D-WI) and Sullivan (R-AK) are sponsoring companion legislation in the Senate.

-1 Department of Veterans Affairs, https://www.va.gov/vetdata/docs/Quickfacts/Stats at a glance 12 31 21.PDF
+1 Department of Veterans Affairs, www.va.gov/vetdata/docs/Quickfacts/Stats at a glance 12 31 20.PDF